DecLearn/declearn/docs/user-guide/optimizer.md

   `Optimizer.collect_aux_var` and `process_aux_var`, which orchestrate calls to the plugged-in modules' methods of the same name.
-- Exchanged information is formatted via dedicated `AuxVar` data structures (inheriting `declearn.optimizer.module.AuxVar`), that define how to aggregate peers' data, and indicate how to use secure aggregation on top of it (when it is possible to do so).
+- Exchanged information is formatted via dedicated `AuxVar` data structures (inheriting `declearn.optimizer.modules.AuxVar`) that define how to aggregate peers' data, and indicate how to use secure aggregation on top of it (when it is possible to do so).